eugene4545/job-scraper/README.md

 # LinkedIn Job Scraper
-This repository contains a Jupyter notebook for scraping job postings from LinkedIn for the position of "Frontend Developer" in the United States.
+This repository contains a Jupyter notebook for scraping job postings from LinkedIn for any role in any location.
 The script collects various details about each job posting and saves the data into a CSV file.

 ## Features
 - Scrapes job postings from LinkedIn based on specified job title and location.